-The selection process for ARC schemes normally includes assessment by external peer reviewers, in parallel to the assessment, moderation and overall ranking provided by an ARC College Panel or Selection Advisory Committee (SAC).
+The selection process for ARC schemes normally includes assessment by external peer reviewers, in parallel to the assessment, moderation and overall ranking provided by an ARC College of Experts Panel or Selection Advisory Committee (SAC).

 The assessment comments provided by external assessors may be made available to Applicants.
 This provides an important feedback mechanism that may help researchers when drafting future Proposals.
 Where the ARC seeks external assessments, Applicants may be given the opportunity to submit a Rejoinder.

 The purpose of the Rejoinder process is to allow Applicants to respond to assessment comments made by external assessors.
-Rejoinders are not viewed by external assessors but are considered by an ARC College Panel or SAC when deciding the overall ranking of a Proposal.
+Rejoinders are not viewed by external assessors but are considered by an ARC College of Experts Panel or SAC when deciding the overall ranking of a Proposal.
 It is therefore important to review carefully the comments provided by assessors and provide clear responses to any points raised.

 Applicants should read the assessment text carefully and keep the following points in mind when preparing a Rejoinder:

 - Rejoinders should be written in a clear and concise manner.
 Please note that the Rejoinder text is limited to 5000 characters (including spaces).
 Pictures, graphs or other documents cannot be inserted or attached.

 - The purpose of a Rejoinder is to provide clarification regarding any perceived weaknesses in the Proposal.
 It should respond directly to assessor comments, addressing any misunderstanding or difference of opinion in a constructive manner.

 - As noted in scheme Funding Rules, Proposals must contain all of the necessary information for assessment.
 Rejoinders should draw only on information already provided in the Proposal.
 New information, including new research results/methods, should not be provided.